hobson/hobson.github.io/_posts/2016-12-24-Multicultural-red-and-blue-Holiday-Oatmeal-Cookies.md

-# A Multicultural (red and blue) Christmas Oatmeal Cookie
+# Gluten-Free Oatmeal Cookies

-I modified the Blueberry Oatmeal Cookie recipe on [AllRecipes](http://allrecipes.com/recipe/231981/blueberry-oatmeal-cookies/) to make it a bit more festive and healthy.
-I gave it more antioxidants, less gluten, and used less refined sugar.
+I modified the [Blueberry Oatmeal Cookie recipe on AllRecipes](http://allrecipes.com/recipe/231981/blueberry-oatmeal-cookies/) to make it a bit more healthy and colorful for the holidays.
+I gave it more antioxidants and used less refined sugar and salt, and no wheat flour.
 And, of course, I doubled everything.

 Start preheating the oven to 350 deg F (175 deg C), then beat (whip) sugar and fat together.
 I used canola and olive oil (unsalted butter or margarine work well too).
 Beat in maple syrup and brown sugar.
-Beat the egg and vanilla in last.
-Their chemical bonds are more fragile.

 * 1 cup canola oil unsalted butter, softened
 * 1 cup brown sugar
 * 1/2 cup maple sugar
 * 1 Tbsp molasses (to taste)

+Beat the egg and vanilla in last.
+Their chemical bonds are more fragile.

 * 2 eggs
 * 2 tsp vanilla extract